 - 1. Your generator set should have a primary fuel filter installed.
 We recommend the Racor brand of fuel filter-water separators. - a.
 Check the primary fuel filter daily as recommended by the filter manufacturer.
 Empty the collection bowl as necessary. - b.
 Change the element as often as necessary or every 500 hours. - c.
 If the bowl fills with water, change the primary and secondary element immediately. - 2.
-Change secondary fuel filter every 500 hours or as necessary. - a.
+Change secondary fuel filter every 500 hours.
+NOTE: The fuel filter on the engine is considered the "secondary fuel filter." - a.
 Remove the spin-on filter by turning it counterclockwise with a filter wrench.
 Fill the new cartridge with fuel and install it after applying engine oil to gasket surface.
 Screw on until the gasket surface comes into contact with sealing surface of filter base.
 Then, tighten it two-thirds of a turn by hand.
 Do not overtighten. - b.
-Fuel filter part number is:
+Fuel filter part numbers are:

-773LW3: #24-52020
+843NW3 - #24-52020